svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 Properties analyzed: versioning, dependency, security, change management, cost, licensing

 API calls in cloud control plane, apis have audit log (custodian has subscribe and invoke policy, real-time using flight recording)

+We can offer ide services based on knowledge of apis

 ### Categorical Databases